 Dog Swim Area

-The dog swim area is located at the east end of the beach between the two signs clearly marked “Dog Swim Area.”
+A dog swim area is located at the east end of the beach between the two signs clearly marked “Dog Swim Area.”
 This is the only place dogs are allowed on the sand.
 Dogs not in the swim area must remain on the sidewalks, parking lots or grassy areas.
 You must leash your dog when it is out of the water and you must carry the leash with you at all times.
 Owners are responsible for cleaning up pet waste.

-Lake County Health District Water Monitoring
+Lake County Health District information

 The Lake County General Health District monitors water quality at the beach located at

 Lake Metroparks Fairport Harbor Lakefront Park between Memorial Day and Labor Day.
 Samples are collected daily (including weekends and holidays) and results are reported 24 hours later.
-Beach water is sampled for E. coli bacteia.
+Beach water is sampled for E. coli bacteria.
 When the bacterial count exceeds the single sample standard of 235 E.coli/100 ml sample, advisory signs are posted at the beaches.
 In the absence of a warning sign, use common sense to evaluate the lake conditions prior to swimming.
 It is recommended to avoid entering the water for 24 to 48 hours after a heavy rain of one-half inch or more in a 24-hour period, or if the lake appears to be very rough and dirty.